Tejal Jakatdar, PhD

 A passionate and respected educator, Dr. Jakatdar served as adjunct faculty for the clinical psychology program at Temple University and has supervised numerous practicum and postdoctoral students.
 Her research has been published in peer-reviewed journals and she has written a book chapter on treating social anxiety disorder.
 In addition, she frequently presents at national conferences for mental health professionals as well as in community settings to educate the public on anxiety, perfectionism and OCD.

-Dave is a third-year clinical psychology student who retired from a career in the software industry to begin a new career as a clinical psychologist.
-He will be will be working under Dr. Jakatdar’s supervision as part of his clinical practicum training.
-In his previous practicum at the Association of Professionals Treating Eating Disorders clinic in San Francisco, Dave treated patients suffering from anxiety, depression, and hoarding disorders.
-Along with coursework in cognitive-behavioral therapy (CBT), Dave has worked on a research project about women with serious mental illness, taken seminars on motivational interviewing and CBT, and participated in a well-known, local case consultation group.
-He is doing his PhD thesis on the use of mental rehearsal to enhance self-control.
+Dave is a fifth-year clinical psychology student who retired from a career in the software industry to begin a new career as a clinical psychologist.
+He is in his third year at Willow Anxiety and OCD, treating anxiety, depression, OCD, and body-focused repetitive behaviors (e.g., skin-picking) under Dr. Jakatdar’s supervision.
+Dave has gained significant experience treating OCD with the gold standard treatment–exposure and response prevention (ERP)–and dealing with that disorder’s subtleties and pitfalls.
+He has also trained at Turk Street Mental Health clinic in the Tenderloin district of San Francisco, where he gained experience treating addiction, and at the Association of Professionals Treating Eating Disorders clinic, also in San Francisco, where he gained experience treating hoarding.
+Along with coursework in cognitive-behavioral therapy (CBT), Dave has published a paper about women with serious mental illness, taken seminars on motivational interviewing and CBT, and participated in a well-known local CBT case consultation group.
+He is doing his PhD dissertation on the use of mental rehearsal to enhance self-control.